au-ts/cogent/docs/verification.rst

 * `Isabelle/HOL 2019`_, the proof assistant used for generated theory files (.thy)
 * AutoCorres_, an Isabelle/HOL tool to extract C code into an Isabelle/HOL embedding
+* `Cogent theories`_, included in the Cogent repository
 * `C refinement theories`_, included in the Cogent repository
-* `Cogent theories`_, included in the Cogent repository

-C refinement and Cogent theories are properly linked to compiled files using the ``--root-dir=PATH`` compiler flag, which should specify the root directory of the `Cogent repository`_.
+Cogent theories and C refinement theories are properly linked to compiled files using the ``--root-dir=PATH`` compiler flag, which should specify the root directory of the `Cogent repository`_.

 Generated Theory Files
 ----------------------

-Compiling a program with the ``-A`` flag produces all verification files.
+Compiling a program with the ``-A`` flag produces all needed verification files (among with other output files).
 You can optionally generate each individual file using it's relevant flag.
 The files are:

 TypeProof
     A proof of type correctness for the compiled program, generated with ``--typeproof``.
 ShallowShared
-    The shared components of the shallow embedding, generated with any following shallow flag.
+    The shared components of the shallow embedding, generated with either ``--shallow-desugar`` or ``--shallow-normal``.
+Shallow_Desugar
+    The compiled shallow embedding from the desugared compiler code, generated with ``--shallow-desugar``.
 Shallow_Normal
     The compiled shallow embedding in normal form, generated with ``--shallow-normal``.
-Shallow_Desugar
-    The compiled shallow embedding from the desugared compiler code, generated with ``--shallow-desugar``.
-ShallowSharedTuples, Shallow_Normal_Tuples, Shallow_Desugar_Tuples
+ShallowShared_Tuples, Shallow_Desugar_Tuples
-    Shallow embedding files that feature tuples instead of desugared records, generated with ``--shallow-desugar-tuples``.
+    Shallow embedding files that feature tuples instead of records, generated with ``--shallow-desugar-tuples``.
 SCorres_Normal
     Various value relations for each type from the compiled Cogent program, generated with ``--scorres-normal``.
-Can also come in monomorphised and desugared form.
+Can also come in desugared and monomorphised form.
 Deep_Normal
     The deep embedding for the compiled file, in normal form, generated with ``--deep-normal``.
-Can also come in monomorphised and desugared form.
+Can also come in desugared and monomorphised form.
 NormalProof
     The proof that the compiled shallow embedding is in normal form, generated with ``--normal-proof``.
 ACInstall
-    Creates an embedding of the generated C code via AutoCorres_, generated with ``--ac-install``.
+    Creates a shallow embedding of the generated C code via AutoCorres_, generated with ``--ac-install``.
 CorresSetup
-    Various lemmas needed for the correspondance proof, generated with ``--corres-setup``.
+    Various lemmas needed for the correspondence proof, generated with ``--corres-setup``.
 CorresProof
-    Creates the correspondance proof between the Isabelle/HOL embedding and the C code, generated with ``--corres-proof``.
+    Creates the correspondence proof between the Cogent deep embedding and the C shallow embedding, generated with ``--corres-proof``.
 MonoProof
     Proving the equivalence of polymorphic functions and specialised monomorphic functions, generated with ``--mono-proof``.
 AllRefine